| |

 • You can use fresh large shrimp or frozen.
 If you use frozen like I do, take out at least 1/2 hour before starting the recipe to thaw.

-• Place your frozen shrimp in a colander and run cold water over them to hasten the thawing process.
+• Place your frozen shrimp in a colander and run cold water over them to hasten thawing.

-• Shrimp takes about 5 minute to cook.
+• Shrimp takes about 5 minutes to cook.
 Never leave it sautéing unattended.
 Once the shrimp turns opaque, it is done.
-Remove promptly for the pan to stop it from cooking further.
+Remove from the pan to stop it from cooking further.

-• Make sour cream sauce when you are sautéing the vegetables.
+• Make the sour cream sauce when you are sautéing the vegetables.

-• Use extra virgin olive oil as the peppery taste really complements the dish.
+• Use extra virgin olive oil, as the peppery taste complements the dish.

-• Use the same pan to sauté the veggies and shrimp.
+• Use the same large skillet to sauté the veggies and shrimp.
 Just remove the veggies and set them aside before starting on the shrimp.

 Photo Credit: Dishes Delish.